 It was only a matter of time before business took notice of the growing trend.
 Savvy entrepreneurs quickly jumped on the wagon to promote themselves and products.
 Ever increasingly with social media marketing tagged on.
 We can't blame them, it makes complete business sense.
 Businesses and private individuals have seen the importance and reach social media has.
 Some have even managed to use it to make a pretty decent living.

 In the following article, we'll take a whistle-stop tour of the evolution of social media.
 You can also check out this helpful "infographic" history of social media timeline on this very subject by Avalaunch.
 Thanks, Eddy.

 Social media is typically defined today as:-

-So without further ado, let get stuck into the history of social media.
+So without further ado, let get stuck in the history of social media.